7 Signs You’re Drinking Too Much Coffee

 Your heart is racing

 The feeling that your heart is beating too fast can be frightening.
 It may feel like your heart is trying to escape from your ribcage.
 These heart palpitations can be caused by the consumption of too much coffee and caffeine, nicotine, and even alcohol.
 In some cases, a racing heart can lead to dizziness and even fainting spells.
 According to a 2017 study in the journal Frontiers in Psychiatry, 94 percent of doctors recommend patients experiencing the fluttering heart beats stop consuming caffeine.
+Find out how much caffeine is in Death Wish Coffee.

 You have diarrhea